cryptogogue/vol-wallet-js/docs/js-code-style-guide.md

 ##### Module Dividers

 Place a "thick" divider with the name of the class before a module-scoped class declaration.
-Place a "this" divider before any class-scoped or module-scoped function.
+Place a "thin" divider before any class-scoped or module-scoped function.
 Locally scoped functions do not need a divider.

 ```
 //================================================================//